forestgrape/coronavirus/index.md

 ### Evidence from Distribution of Covid-19
 In the following the in country distribution of Covid-19 is described.
-Since inside countries the testing schemes tend to be more or less uniform, testing results are used too beside death counts.
+Since inside countries the testing schemes tend to be more or less uniform.[data wikipedia][in work]
-[data wikipedia][in work]

 #### covid-19 in switzerland
 Incidence rates both of cases and deaths varies a lot between the different regions (Cantons which correspond to states).
 * In areas where cattle farming is prevalent  (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.), which is the case in many areas of Switzerland due to a protected market and subventions, the number of deaths per 100K is about 6 in median and 8 in average.
 > Remark: I consider distributed agriculture as important and worth preserving.
 Both subventions and protected markets are suitable means to support desired industries whether worth preserving or giving space to develop.
-In Switzerland agriculture support is somewhat single focused on bovine farming and thus its high prelevance. <br>
+In Switzerland agriculture support is somewhat single focused on bovine farming and thus its high prevalence. <br>
 Economy solely on global effectiveness trimmed, yields that but only that.
 Question is, in which situations this is wanted.

 * Contrary to areas where cattle are less common the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].
-    Cantons with few catlle farming:
+    Cantons with few cattle farming:
     - GE is a city canton and sourrounded by Lac Lemon and France so less subventions there,
     - BS is a city canton which has a long urban and trade tradition.
 In the south there are some forested hills, and in the west France and north east is Germany
     - TI, has a few cattle farming but mostly close to the mountains and away from the cities.
 The largest city Lugano is surrounded by the Lago di Lugano and forests
-    - VD has cattle farming but most of the population lifes around the Lac Lemon, where also the largest city Lausanne is.
+    - VD has cattle farming but most of the population lives around the Lac Lemon, where also the largest city Lausanne is.
 Lausanne is surrounded mainly by vineyards and forests in the North and Lac Lemon in the South.

 The same patterns are observed when considering only cantons with large cities or when considering only uniform language regions: Areas with a lot of cattle farming have lower death rates (both per positive tested cases and per capita):
 * Urbanized Areas: ZH, ZG have a lower rates GE, BS